 Here is brief advance information about my latest book, expected to be published between November 2020 and June 2021 depending on the continuing impact or otherwise of the Coronavirus.
+Since this was written, I have to say that the new book has been delayed until November 2021 in these difficult times.
+(However, the Charles Rolls Heritage Trust has published a book in November 2020 BOORNEMOUTH THE AVIATION PIONEERS AND ROLLS OF ROLLS-ROYCE.
+Please look under the Rolls of Rolls-Royce tab for details.)

 The seaside town of Bournemouth was founded as a watering place in the early nineteenth century in an area of barren land on the South Coast known for smuggling.
 After developing as a health resort, the railways arrived and the town grew rapidly becoming a popular destination for visitors.
 Today, Bournemouth welcomes millions of visitors every year to its beaches and festivals, its two piers, one at Bournemouth and one at Boscombe, and long promenade, and is a cultural and commercial centre of the area.
 Many of its outstanding Victorian buildings have been preserved and stand alongside Art Deco and more recent landmark buildings.
 In A – Z of Bournemouth, author Bill Hoodless delves into the history of the town from evidence of the earliest settlers in the area to the present day.
 He highlights well-known historic landmarks such as the Winter Gardens, former home of the Bournemouth Symphony Orchestra, forgotten stories from yesteryear such as a tram tragedy, and the air crash that killed Charles Rolls, co-founder of Rolls-Royce Ltd., famous residents and visitors such as Robert Louis Stevenson, and also digs beneath the surface to uncover some of the lesser known facts about Bournemouth and its hidden places of interest.